 Broadening Assignments

-Broadening Assignments develop an officer’s capability to see, work, learn and contribute outside one’s own perspective or individual level of understanding for the betterment of both the individual officer and the institution.
-Broadening opportunities may vary in scope, responsibility and developmental outcomes, and typically fall in one of four major categories: Functional/Institutional; Academia and Civilian Enterprise; Joint or Multinational; and Interagency or Intergovernmental.
+Broadening Assignments develop an officer’s capability to see, work, learn and contribute outside one’s perspective or individual level of understanding for the betterment of both the individual officer and the institution.
+Broadening opportunities may vary in scope, responsibility, and developmental outcomes and typically fall in one of four major categories: functional/institutional, academia and civilian enterprise, joint or multinational, and interagency or intergovernmental.
 There are also nominative positions within the broadening domain that will be filled through the applicable nomination process.
 Broadening opportunities provide exposure to experiences inside and outside of Army organizations, characterized by different organizational cultures and practices.
-Broadening opportunities can be found within many organizations to include but not limited to: Headquarters, Department of the Army; Office of the Secretary of Defense; Joint Staff; program executive offices; Army Test and Evaluation Command; Army Materiel Command; Army Training and Doctrine Command; defense agencies, Army Corps of Engineers; special mission units; and service in a cross-component billet.
+Broadening opportunities can be found within many organizations to including but are not limited to: HQDA, Office of the Secretary of Defense (OSD), Joint Staff, Army Test Evaluation Command, Army Futures Command, Defense Agencies, United States Corps of Engineers, Special Mission Units and service in a cross-component billet, or different AOC.
 Acquisition broadening assignments can be categorized as:

 High-Value Position (HVP)

-High-Value Position (HVP) deemed as highly mission critical and require an officer who has successfully completed their O6 CSL.
+High-Value Position (HVP).
+Deemed as highly mission critical and require an officer who has completed their O-6 CSL.
 Examples of HVP positions include but are not limited to:

-(b) Military Assistant to the Undersecretary of the Army
+b.
+Military Assistant to Under Secretary of the Army

 Functional Broadening

-Functional Broadening is an assignment that provides a developmental opportunity directly related to an officer’s primary area of concentration.
+Functional Broadening.
+A position that provides a developmental opportunity directly related to an officer’s primary AOC.
 Examples include but are not limited to:

 Institutional Broadening

-Institutional Broadening: an assignment that provides a developmental opportunity that may or may not directly relate to an officer’s area of concentration but increases the officer’s understanding of how the Army operates as an institution.
+Institutional Broadening.
+A position that provides a developmental opportunity that may or may not directly relate to an officer’s AOC but increases the officer’s understanding of how the Army operates as an institution.
 Examples include but are not limited to:

-(d) Liaison Officer for the Office of the Chief of Legislative Affairs
+d.
+Office of the Chief Legislative Liaison Officer

-(e) Investigation Officer for the Office of the Inspector General
+e.
+Office of the Inspector General Investigation Officer

 Academia and Civilian Enterprise

-Academia And Civilian Enterprise: An assignment with industry or within a community of students, scholars and instructors at institutes of higher learning where an officer can gain new perspectives as well as knowledge, skills and abilities not generally obtained from organic experiences, training or education.
-Examples include Advanced Civil Schooling (ACS) and Training with Industry (TWI).
+Academia and civilian enterprise.
+This includes assignment with an industry partner or institution of higher learning where an officer can gain new perspectives, knowledge, skills, and abilities not generally obtained from organic experiences, training, or education.
+These programs include Advanced Civil Schooling (ACS) and Training with Industry (TWI).
+ACS provides an opportunity for Army officers to pursue a master’s degree or Ph.D. in business or STEM programs at a top tier school of choice or the Naval Postgraduate School.
+The TWI program partners with industry leading companies around the country for a one-year immersive opportunity to observe best-in-class business practices.
 All FA 51 officers may apply for the opportunity to participate in the ACS or TWI programs.
-Selection is contingent upon the needs of the Army, the officers’ promotion potential, their potential for academic success, and their career timeline.
+Selection is contingent upon the needs of the Army, the officer’s promotion potential, their potential for academic success, and their career timeline.
+Eligible officers pursuing off-duty undergraduate or graduate civilian education courses may apply for tuition assistance under the provisions of AR 621–5.

 Joint or Multinational Broadening

-Joint or multinational Broadening: An assignment with a significant interaction with other services, the Office of the Secretary of Defense (OSD), defense agencies or partner nation military organizations at the operational and strategic level.
+Joint or multinational Broadening.
+An assignment with significant interaction with other Services, OSD, Defense agencies, or partner nation military organizations at the operational and strategic level.
 Examples include but are not limited to assignments at:

 Interagency or Intergovernmental Broadening

-An assignment or experience at U.S government agencies outside DOD, or with partner nation governmental agencies.
-Examples are assignments at the Office of Defense Cooperation, NATO and the Office of the Program Manager, Saudi Arabian National Guard.
+An assignment or experience at U.S. Government agencies outside DoD or with partner nation governmental agencies.
+Examples are assignments at: Office of Defense Cooperation, North Atlantic Treaty Organization and Office of the Program Manager, Saudi Arabian National Guard.

 Professional and Self Development